 Best Places to Stay near Cairns Port Douglas:

-Silkari Lagoons Port Douglas Whether you want to can relax by one of the resorts 6 lagoon-style pools or explore the world-famous Barrier Reef and Rainforest, Silkari Lagoons is the place for you.
+mid-range ($$): Silkari Lagoons Port Douglas Whether you want to can relax by one of the resorts 6 lagoon-style pools or explore the world-famous Barrier Reef and Rainforest, Silkari Lagoons is the place for you.
 Silkari Lagoons is located just a short stroll from the Four Mile Beach.

-🔍FIND BEST HOTELS IN PORT DOUGLAS7.
-Edge Hill, a residential area with local vibe
+🔍FIND BEST HOTELS IN PORT DOUGLAS

 Located about 11 minutes drive north from Cairns CBD, the established inner suburb of Cairns, Edge Hill is surrounded by the forested hills of the Mount Whitfield Conservation Park to the north and west.